Skip to content

 • Choose the number of instances and node pools in the Node Pools tab

-• Provide a cluster token (stored per cluster) or use a temporary token (not stored)
+• Provide a cluster token (stored per cluster), use a temporary token (not stored) or use a token stored per account

 Edka will provision your Kubernetes cluster in about 2 minutes.
-You’ll see the progress as the process completes.
+You’ll see the progress and events as the process completes.

 Cluster Progress